chengwei-zheng/EditableNeRF_cvpr23/README.md

-# HyperNeRF: A Higher-Dimensional Representation for Topologically Varying Neural Radiance Fields
+# EditableNeRF: Editing Topologically Varying Neural Radiance Fields by Key Points

 This is the code for "HyperNeRF: A Higher-Dimensional Representation for Topologically Varying Neural Radiance Fields".